sophiabanda/memory_loteria/README.md

 ### _*Upcoming Features*_

 - Refactor of comparison data
-- Win and lose animation
 - Timer functionality
+- Improvements to win and lose animation